-The following table illustrates the sensitivity of the total return for the year and the shareholders' funds in relation to the Company's overseas monetary financial assets and financial liabilities.
-It assumes a 10 per cent. depreciation of Sterling against the Canadian Dollar, Singapore Dollar, Swiss Franc and US Dollar.
+The following table illustrates the sensitivity of the total return for the year and net assets in relation to the Company's overseas monetary financial assets and financial liabilities.
+It assumes a 10 per cent. depreciation of Sterling against the Canadian Dollar, Swiss Franc and US Dollar.
 The sensitivity analysis is based on the Company's monetary foreign currency financial instruments held at each balance sheet date.